TheShireMinecraft/minecraft-player-verification/README.md

 ## Overview
 Generates time-limited signed tokens players may use to verify ownership of their Minecraft account.
 For example, to link their in-game account to a website account.

+## Configuration
+- `verificationBaseUrl` - The base URL of the verification endpoint you want to link to, which should typically include a trailing slash.
+- `tokenSigningKey` - The 32 character key with which to sign the token.
+- `tokenExpiryInMinutes` - Token lifetime in minutes, remember to account for systems potentially being a minute or so out of sync.
+- `replaceJwtDotsWithSlashes` - Replace dots with slashes in the generated token, which might make it slightly easier to parse at the website end.
+- `omitJwtHeaderFromUrl` - Omit the JWT header in the URL, because it is the same for each request, resulting in shorter links.
+The server-side can prepend the header if the details are known at both ends.
+- `omitJwtHeaderAndPayloadEyjPrefix` - A minor optimisation to strip the first 3 characters from the header and payload, the server can add this back in.